Are you thinking of living in Winchester?

-With everything from food and clothing to utilities and travel expenses on the rise married with the terrible pandemic situation, there are very few places where you can say the cost of living is cheap.
+With everything from food and clothing to utilities and travel expenses on the rise, there are very few places where you can say the cost of living is cheap.

 Keeping an eye on the pennies is something we all need to do these days.
 Even if you live in what is an expensive location, it is not an impossibility to get a little more money savvy.

-Common sense things like, planning your weekly menu, making a shopping list, and sticking to it, shopping in Winchesters lower cost supermarkets helps keeping costs down.
+Common sense things like planning your weekly menu, making a shopping list, and sticking to it, shopping in Winchesters lower cost supermarkets helps to keep costs down.

 Two miles from Winchester in the small town of Weeke where there is an Aldi.
 Aldi prices are very difficult to beat even when other stores have special offers.

-Winchester market is open Thursday Friday and Saturdays, (pandemics allowing).
 A wide variety of goods are on sale.
-Everything from fresh flowers, fruit, vegetables to fashion, bric-a-brac, jewellery, and many household goods.
+Everything from fresh flowers, fruit, and vegetables to fashion, bric-a-brac, jewellery, and many household goods.
 You will most definitely save a few pounds here.